shinrich/amc-ts-docs/ssl-api.en.rst

    .. note:: that if ATS is configured to use the SNI information this context may not be used if it is overridden by that configuration.

-   .. note:: You can force this context by using :c:func:`TSSslContextSet` and passing the context retrieved by this function.
+   .. note:: You can force this context by using :c:func:`TSSslVConnContextSet` and passing the context retrieved by this function.

 .. c:function:: bool TSSslVConnContextSet(TSSslVConn svc, void* ssl_ctx)

    Set the SSL context to be used for this conection.
-This overrides any further configuration, in particular any SNI based configuration.
+This overrides any ATS configuration based actions.
+In particular configuration actions based on SNI information (e.g., certificate selection).
 Because this overrides any ATS setup for the context it is the caller's responsibility to set any required or desired values in :arg:`ssl_ctx`.

+   .. note:
+      An SSL context is effectively a global object.
+The same one may be used for multiple connections and therefore modifying one can have effects on other transactions.

 .. c:function:: bool TSSslVConnOpSet(TSSslVConn svc, TSSslVConnOp op)